iterative/dvc.org/static/docs/commands-reference/status.md

 * `-r REMOTE`, `--remote REMOTE` specifies which remote cache (see `dvc remote list`) to compare against.
 The argument, `REMOTE`, is a remote name defined using the `dvc remote` command.
 Applies only if `--cloud` is specified.

 * `-a`, `--all-branches` compares cache content against all git branches.
-It should be used to compare different variants of an experiment.
+Instead of checking just the currently checked out workspace, it checks against all other branches of this workspace.
 The corresponding branches are shown in the status output.
 Applies only if `--cloud` is specified.

 * `-T`, `--all-tags`  compares cache content against all git tags.
-It should be used to compare different variants of an experiment if tags are used for checkpoints.
+Both the `--all-branches` and `--all-tags` options cause DVC to check more than just the currently checked out workspace.
 The corresponding tags are shown in the status output.
 Applies only if `--cloud` is specified.

 * `--show-checksums`  shows the DVC checksum for the file, rather than the file name.
 Applies only if `--cloud` is specified.